The Story Begins in 1968

 "OK, now what?!"
 Or so I imagine the words of Paul Aschenbach standing in front of over twenty monumental sculptures.

-He'd gathered artists from all over the world - the United States, Austria, Japan, South Africa, Germany, and Yugoslavia - to create these huge works of art in marble and concrete.
-What's more, it was not only a grand sculpture project.
-This was a great vision of the power of open minds and communication at the height of the Cold War when the political world was rife with fear and closed borders.
+He gathered artists from all over the world to create these huge works of art in marble and concrete.
+What's more, it was not only an ambitious sculpture project.
+This was a grand vision of the power of open minds and communication at the height of the Cold War when the political world was rife with fear and closed borders.

 Now, where to put them?
 Too big for most museums.

 Aschenbach was associate professor of art at the University of Vermont.
-He brought together fellow sculptors for the Vermont Sculpture Symposium in 1968, 1971, and 1990.
+He brought together fellow sculptors on three separate occasions in 1968, 1971, and 1990.
 The first two would result in what is now called 'Sculpture on the Highway', the largest sculpture park in the world!

-The Vermont Sculpture Symposium was inspired by a worldwide movement known as the International Sculpture Symposium which was started in 1959 by the Austrian sculptor Karl Prantl who participated in the first Vermont symposium.
+Aschenbach's events were inspired by a worldwide movement known as the International Sculpture Symposium founded in 1959 by the Austrian sculptor Karl Prantl who participated in the first Vermont symposium.

 As noted in Wikipedia,